Stop Doing These 4 Things if You Want To Be Happier

 We blame our life circumstances, experiences, and people for our unhappiness.

-But where do we find this thing called happiness?
+So, where do we find this thing called happiness?

-It’s inside of you, right now.
-Finding happiness is an inside job.
 Nothing you buy, no one you marry, no kids or trips or drugs will give you true, sustainable happiness.
-Only you can find it.

 Search inward for the unexpected path to healing and true happiness.